HertZxD-ztrah/growpai/README.md

 # GrowPai
 Stuff for GrowPai.
-All Original and created by HertZxS This repository is licensed,Also for more growpai related questions just simply go to the discord.
+All Original and created by HertZxD This repository is licensed,Also for more growpai related questions just simply go to the discord.
 I won't provide any links as it is against discord's ToS.

 DIALOGS AND FUNCTIONS FOR GROWPAI (https://growhax.gitbook.io/growpai)
 # Growpai official made by hertZxD